apache/dubbo/dubbo-test/dubbo-test-integration/README.md

-This directory contains some basic usages of Dubbo for developers and debugging purposes.
-For users of Dubbo, please see [dubbo-demo](https://github.com/apache/dubbo/dubbo-demo) or [the dubbo-samples repository](https://github.com/apache/dubbo-samples).
+Demos contained in this directory are for developers, to make it easier to do tests after development and diagnose or debug if there are any issues.
+For users of Dubbo, please see [dubbo-demo](../../dubbo-demo) or the [dubbo-samples](https://github.com/apache/dubbo-samples) repository.